Former Rooms that Bloom property offers a rare chance for the right vision.

 “So many stories.
 Many people passing through here have stories to tell about living nearby and watching the community grow up around the house,” says Debbie.
 “The interior is in really good shape.
 We’ll make a few repairs but there’s no need for gutting.”

 Walk upstairs with the sweet sound of creaky yet solid steps that lead to rooms full of unique architecture.
-The original ceiling, shelving and stepped flooring designs are still intact.
+The original ceiling, shelving, and stepped flooring designs are still intact.
 Stained glass and other subtle upgrades add finesse to the practical layout perfected by the original builders.
 And you’ll love the elevated views of Martin City’s main drag!

 Head back downstairs, through the generous kitchen space toward the back of the house and a picture window opens up a new world, allowing natural light to pour in and your curiosity to pour out.
 A courtyard patio added decades after the house was built fits in so well you would think it was part of the original plan.
-The courtyard opens up to even more secluded space paved with Diamond bricks to the east.
+The courtyard opens up to an even more secluded space paved with Diamond bricks to the east.

 Just behind the patio, stepping stones lead you to a smaller, yet spacious cottage that stands alone, waiting to store inventory or undergo a simple transformation into a storefront or maybe an office.
-The cottage has plenty of lighting, heat and air conditioning for year-round use.
+The cottage has plenty of lighting, heat, and air conditioning for year-round use.

 The property is full of potential, and Debbie and Mike are flexible with their ideas about who might move in next.
 “We’re open to renting out the entire property to a single business or splitting it up to multiple businesses that are good matches for each structure.”

 Could a hometown bakery that enriches the neighborhood’s culinary culture be right for 13442 Cherry Street?
 How about a bed and breakfast that invites you to escape the city and rediscover small-town roots?
-Maybe a wine bar, furniture boutique or another eclectic retail experience that builds on the legacy of Rooms That Bloom.
+Maybe a wine bar, furniture boutique, or another eclectic retail experience that builds on the legacy of Rooms That Bloom.
 Or how about a pet daycare or boutique that naturally works paw-in-paw with Doctor Libby’s Martin City Animal Hospital right across Cherry?

 “We welcome any good ideas and we’re already considering a few,” says Debbie.
 “Ideally, we want a business or businesses that bring more people to Martin City and further our revitalization effort.
 You know, there are apartments planned right over there along the edges of Martin City.
 That’s something to think about in terms of the possibilities for the property.”